 - Failure of the area in the front of the pelvis bone to close

 There is no specific treatment for the bone problems.
 An oral surgeon should monitor teeth regularly.
 An otologist should check for hearing problems.

-The bone symptoms usually cause few problems.
+The bone symptoms cause few problems in most cases.
 Appropriate dental care is important.

 Complications include dental problems and shoulder dislocations.

 Call your health care provider if you have a family history of cleidocranial dysostosis and are planning to have a child.
 Also call if you have a child with similar symptoms.

 Genetic counseling is appropriate if a person with a family or personal history of cleidocranial dysostosis is planning to have children.